 Safety

-Bwindi Impenetrable National Park is a safe destination in our opinion.
-Crime in any of Uganda’s reserves and parks is very rare and your guide will look after your safety at all times.
-For current information about safety in Bwindi and Uganda in general, it’s worth checking the government travel advisories (see the ‘Safety & Security – Uganda’ link below).
+Bwindi Impenetrable National Park is a safe destination, in our opinion.
+Crime in any of Uganda’s reserves and parks is very rare, and your guide will look out for your safety at all times.
+For current information about safety in Bwindi and Uganda in general, check the government travel advisories (see the ‘Governments’ Travel Advice for Uganda’ link below).

 Malaria & Vaccinations

-It is advised that you take measures against malaria, as well as have certain vaccinations (contact your local doctor or travel clinic).
+It is advisable to take preventative measures against malaria and have certain vaccinations before you travel (contact your local doctor or travel clinic).
 You can protect yourself from malaria risk by using a mosquito repellent (those containing DEET are most effective), covering up in the evening and taking antimalarial medication.

 Gorilla Trekking

 Gorilla trekking is very safe.
 Gorillas are generally not aggressive, and incidents are almost unheard of.
-As long as you follow the directions from your guide, you’ll have nothing to worry about.
-You’ll get a safety briefing before your gorilla trek and for more info, you can also check the ‘Gorilla Trekking Safety Precautions’ below.
+As long as you follow the directions from your guide, you should have nothing to worry about.
+You’ll get a safety briefing before your gorilla trek.
+For more information, you can also read the ‘Gorilla Trekking Safety Precautions’ below.